 Takamatsu Art Museum

-Art aficionados won’t want to miss this modern art museum in Takamatsu’s centre.
+If you like to check out the local art scene, as we like to do, you won’t want to miss this modern art museum in Takamatsu’s centre.
 The permanent exhibition is rather small, but features works by famous national and international artists (including Atsuko Tanaka and Wassily Kandinsky).

-Tamamo Park and remains of Takamatsu Castle
+Tamamo Park and the Remains of Takamatsu Castle

-Where to stay in Takamatsu
+Where to Stay in Takamatsu

 There are a couple of decent budget options in the centre of town, like Setouchi Mangetsuso, as well as some mid-range hotels, like Sunny Day Hostel and a few luxury hotels, like Royal Park Hotel Takamatsu.
 Have a look at the map for more options.

-Where to eat in Takamatsu
+Where to Eat in Takamatsu

 Takamatsu’s centre holds plenty of affordable eateries, giving you a broad choice of all kinds of regional and international cuisine.
 The city is a good place to try the Kagawa Province’s Sanuki Udon, the regional take on the broad wheat noodles (i.e. Udon), you can find all over Japan.